Sat 22 May 2021... Countries and Creatures|

 I live in the Pacific Northwest of the USA,

-with my Significant Other (SO).
+with my Significant Other (SO) and

 I am vegan for ethical and environmental reasons,

 ∞ Handmade Postcards